perfsonar/docs/pscheduler_ref_archivers.rst

 The ``http`` archiver sends results to HTTP or HTTPS servers using the ``POST`` or ``PUT`` operation.

- provides the same archiving function as ``bitbucket`` but introduces failure and retries a random fraction of the time.
-This archiver was developed for testing pScheduler and serves no useful function in a production setting.

 .. _pscheduler_ref_archivers-archivers-http-data:

 Archiver Data